josephworks/josephworks.github.io/DISCORD.md

 Hi, everyone.
 I have made a GitHub discord server.
 It is currently unnoficial but it is a great place for developers to talk, code, debate, and discuss.
 If you are interested join by opening this link. https://discord.gg/ZMUSYjy
+# My Discord
+If you would like to direct message me my discord is emerald tnt#7908 I would be able to help in less than a day!
 # Even more Comming Soon!